SEO overview

 Section titled “Two layers to coordinate”Edge Delivery Services (platform)

-Section titled “Edge Delivery Services (platform)”Edge Delivery Services (EDS) shapes the first HTML response: document-based pages (for example, marketing or editorial pages) usually ship most of their text there, while many catalog product detail pages (PDPs) load product details after that response for performance unless you publish server-side metadata or use prerender.
-Search engines and large language model (LLM) crawlers still rely heavily on that first payload, so Adobe publishes shared SEO and GEO guidance on AEM.live .
-GEO sits alongside SEO on that page.
-For example, some bots do not fully render every page, so they lean on the initial HTML.
+Section titled “Edge Delivery Services (platform)”Edge Delivery Services (EDS) shapes the first HTML response.
+Document-based pages usually ship most of their text there, while many catalog product detail pages (PDPs) load details later for performance unless you publish server-side metadata or use prerender.
+Search engines and large language model (LLM) crawlers still rely on that first payload, so Adobe publishes shared SEO and GEO guidance on AEM.live .
+GEO guidance sits alongside SEO on that page because some crawlers do not fully render every page and rely on that initial HTML payload.

 Adobe Commerce storefront (catalog)

 Section titled “Adobe Commerce storefront (catalog)”Your Commerce layer adds URL patterns, folder mapping, canonical choices, structured metadata, and multi-store rules on top of those EDS defaults.
-Document-based routes and catalog routes behave differently, so search crawlers and social previews can treat thin or duplicate first HTML as low-value unless SEO indexing and SEO metadata stay aligned.
-SKUs, configurable products, and store-specific URLs all influence which URL should win and what appears in that first response.
+Document-based routes and catalog routes behave differently, so search crawlers and social previews can treat thin or duplicate first HTML as low-value unless SEO indexing and SEO metadata remain consistent.
+In particular, SKUs, configurable products, and store-specific URLs all influence which URL wins and what appears in that first response.

 The SEO indexing and SEO metadata pages spell out storefront-specific checks.
 They extend the platform baseline on AEM.live .